Sharp shears make light work

 Sharp shears are a necessity to avoid ripping those stems rather than slicing them neatly.
 It also decreases the muscular effort required to make the cut, saving your hands.
 Fortunately, keeping shears sharp as new is simple with the proper tools and technique.

 For larger shears, such as grass or hedge shears, the technique is very similar to sharpening a rotary lawnmower blade.
-Clamp the shear into the jaws of a bench vise.
-Clean off any debris and oil lightly with a fine machine oil.
+Clamp the shear into the jaws of a bench vice.
+Clean off any debris and oil lightly using a fine machine oil.

-Then take a medium to fine file and apply a stroke from the center to the edge at the same angle as the beveled edge.
+Then take a medium to fine file and apply a stroke from the centre to the edge at the same angle as the bevelled edge.
 Repeat a few times on each blade until all nicks are removed and the edge is sharp again.

 An electric bench grinder can perform the job in seconds, provided it's done carefully.
 It's possible to ruin a pair of shears as quickly as you can sharpen them.
 Removing too much material will cause a gap between the blades, eliminating their cutting ability.

 It's also important to clamp at the correct angle and to ensure that only short grinds are used.
 Building up too much heat in the metal will make it brittle.
 Proceed slowly and carefully, using the on-board tool clamp, and you can be done in a jiffy.

 For smaller shears, clamp the tool in a bench vice and use a small, fine metal file on clean, oiled shears.
 Again, take care to keep the angle of the file the same as that of the bevel.
 Hand-assisting guides are available for those who need a little help.
 They're similar to those used for sharpening chainsaw chains.